timkong98/dynamics_tbg/README.md

 # dynamics_tbg
-Code for paper "Tight-binding dynamics of twisted bilayer graphene" by Tianyu Kong, Diyi Liu, Alexander B. Watson and Mitchell Luskin [arxiv link]
+Code for paper "Modeling of electronic dynamics in twisted bilayer graphene" by T. Kong, D. Liu, M. Luskin and A. B. Watson. [arxiv link]

-Examples
+Sample code

-`run_bm.py`:
+`run_bm.py`: Generate the Bistrizer-MacDonald model.

-`run_tb.py`:
+`run_tb.py`: Generate the tight-binding model with truncation.

-`visualize.py`:
+`visualize.py`: Code for plotting the results.